 When you enter the park make sure to pick up your festival passport so you can keep track of all the countries you’ve visited.
 The passport + passport stickers inside are included with admission and a fun addition to the festival!

-The food at the global marketplace booths cost anywhere from $4 for the Fruit & Nut Energy Snack at Active Eats to $10 for the caramel apple popcorn at the Appleseed Orchard (it comes in a collectible apple).
+We do not currently have menus with costs but in 2019 the food at the global marketplace booths cost anywhere from $4 for the Fruit & Nut Energy Snack at Active Eats to $10 for the caramel apple popcorn at the Appleseed Orchard (it comes in a collectible apple).

 The drinks range anywhere from $4.00 for the non-alcoholic frozen apple pie at the Appleseed Orchard to $32 for the Dom Pérignon Brut Champagne at Shimmering Sips.